microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 9. **Close** the browser tab once you see the below message window and **go back** to your Azure Cloud Shell execution window.

      ![Select the user account which you want to authenticate.](media/authentication-done.png)

-10. While you are waiting for processes to get completed in Azure Cloud Shell window, you'll be asked for entering code thrice (Please see Step #4 above).
+> **Note:** While you are waiting for processes to get completed in Azure Cloud Shell window, you'll be asked for entering code thrice (Please see Step #4 above).
 This is necessary for performing installation of various Azure Services and preloading content in Synapse SQL Pool tables.

 > **Note**: You may be prompted to choose a subscription after the above mentioned step in case you have multiple subscriptions associated with your account.

-11. You will now be prompted to enter the resource group name in the Azure Cloud Shell window.
+10. You will now be prompted to enter the resource group name in the Azure Cloud Shell window.
 Enter the name of the resource group that you created in [Task 1](#task-1-create-a-resource-group-in-azure) above (Synapse-WWI-Lab).

      ![Enter the resource group name](media/RG-Name-Screen10.png)

-12. You will be asked for Security code once again, as was in Step #4 above.
+11. You will be asked for Security code once again, as was in Step #4 above.
 Please follow the same procedure as done in Step #4.

      ![Authentication link and device code](media/Device-Authentication-Screen7b.png)

      ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

-13. Once again, **select** the same user to authenticate which you used for signing in to the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).
+12. Once again, **select** the same user to authenticate which you used for signing in to the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).

      ![Select the user account which you want to authenticate.](media/pick-account-to-login.png)

-14. **Close** the browser tab once you see the below message window and go back to your Azure Cloud Shell execution window.
+13. **Close** the browser tab once you see the below message window and go back to your Azure Cloud Shell execution window.

      ![Select the user account which you want to authenticate.](media/authentication-done.png)